 Jack and I can’t help ourselves and start singing the Cole Porter commercial for De Soto:

 The other diners appreciate our a Cappella impromptu performance.
 We get a hand.
 Jack and I both stand up and bow.
 Now the girls are blushing.
 Someone takes a photo.
-I regret we aren’t in New York where we’d be in the Post the next day.
+I regret we are not in New York where we would be in the Post the next day.
 Maybe we are too big for Boston.

 The meal goes splendidly.
 Jack helps the girls with menu suggestions.
 I don’t see the bill that Jack signs, but later he tells me it was over $200.
 The girls would have died to know.
 We walk slowly back to the T station through the Gardens and Common, trying to settle down our stuffed tummies.
 All seven of us are strolling hand-in-hand., weaving around passersby as if we are drunk, which is slightly true.

 “My mother told me about dining and dancing under the stars at the Ritz while she was at Wellesley in the thirties.
 She’ll be so happy to hear about tonight.”